Celia ARGÜELLO RENA

 Celia received a grant to participate in the Camping project organized by the Centre National de la Danse.

 What is your artistic background ?

 I am a dancer and choreographer.
-I was born in the city of Córdoba, northern center of Argentina.
+I was born in the city of Córdoba, in the north of central Argentina.
 In 2006 I moved to Buenos Aires where I graduated in Choreographic Composition at the IUNA (National Institute of Art) and studied Contemporary Dance and Theater with national and international teachers.
-I have collaborated as an interpreter with some of the most productive choreographers on the local scene and I am also working as a choreographer with different theater directors.
-I was lucky to receive funds, scholarships to develop my own projects in Argentina.
+I have collaborated with some of the most productive choreographers on the local scene and I am also working as a choreographer with different theater directors.
+I was lucky to receive funds and scholarships to develop my own projects in Argentina.
 I am interested in working with artists from different disciplines and mixing dance with other languages.
 I also use biographical material and I like to get involved with the political context to develop my own interpretations of reality and generate new ways of seeing it.
-I am constantly looking for new ways of thinking about movement and body for my pieces, as well as a teacher and creator.
+I am constantly looking for new ways of thinking about movement and the body for my pieces, as well as being a teacher and creator.

-I hope to continue working in the dance until the end of my days or until my desire remains attached to the movement.
-In 5 years I see myself working hard to generate new forms of encounter between artists, without thinking only about economic survival.
-I see myself collaborating with artists and incredible people to create new ways of being in the world.
-I really like to know new ideas and new looks, I hope to continue doing it.
+I hope to continue working in the dance industry until the end of my days or for as long as my desire remains aligned with movement.
+In five years, I see myself working hard to generate new forms of collaborations between artists, without thinking only about economic survival.
+I see myself working with other artists and incredible people to create new ways of being in the world.
+I really like to discover new ideas and new looks, I hope to continue doing that.
 In 10 years I see myself enjoying all that work and also my personal life.
 I see myself working to achieve new goals.
-I hope to live new states of humanity, with equal conditions for all.
-For self-employed artists, life and work are always very close.
-At this time and many years ago in Argentina, we are fighting for the State to approve a law that recognize us as dance workers.
-I would like this law to be approved soon and that dance is also a matter of State.
+I hope to witness new states of humanity, with equality for all.
+For self-employed artists, life and work are always entangled.
+For many years now in Argentina, we have been fighting for the state to approve a law that recognizes us as dance workers.
+I would like this law to be approved soon so that dance becomes also a matter of the state.